rohitkb7782/Exploring-Pendulum-Dynamics-Through-Phase-Space/README.md

 where $\theta$ is the angular displacement and $\omega=\dot{\theta}$ is the angular velocity.

-The resulting trajectory gives a geometric view of the dynamics.
-Periodic oscillations appear as closed curves, rotational motion follows different trajectories, and the boundary between these regimes appears as a separatrix.
-Numerical error, damping, and nonlinear effects can therefore be studied through changes in phase-space geometry.
+This representation turns the dynamics into geometry.
+Periodic oscillations form closed trajectories, rotational motion follows a distinct class of trajectories, and the boundary between these regimes appears as a separatrix.
+It also makes changes caused by numerical error, damping, and nonlinear effects directly visible in the geometry of the trajectory.

-Rather than asking only *where is the pendulum at a given time?*, phase space allows us to ask *what states can the pendulum occupy, and how does it move between them?*
+For this project, phase space is therefore more than an alternative way to plot the motion: it provides a way to connect the pendulum's state, energy, and long-term dynamics in a single representation.

 ### The Pendulum